Storm Reference - Introduction¶

 - Lift: – retrieve data based on specified criteria.
 (Storm Reference - Lifting)

-- Pivot: – take a set of lifted nodes and identify other nodes that share one or more properties or property values with the lifted set.
+- Pivot: – take a set of nodes and identify other nodes that share one or more property values with the lifted set.
 (Storm Reference - Pivoting)

 Additional operations include:

 - Pipe (send) nodes to Storm commands (Storm Reference - Storm Commands).
-Storm supports an extensible set of commands such as limit, max, or uniq support specific functionality to further extend the power of Storm.
-Available commands can be displayed with
+Storm supports an extensible set of commands such as limit, max, or uniq.
+These commands provide specific functionality to further extend the analytical power of Storm.
+Additional Storm commands allow management of permissions for users and roles, Synapse views and layers, and Synapse’s automation features (Storm Reference - Automation).
+Available commands can be displayed by running

-While Storm queries can range from the very simple to the highly complex, all Storm queries are constructed from this relatively small set of “building blocks” - and unless you’re working with more advanced Storm, you’ll only need a handful of blocks: typically lift, filter, pivot, traverse light edges, and pipe to Storm commands.
+While Storm queries can range from the very simple to the highly complex, all Storm queries are constructed from this relatively small set of “building blocks”.
+Most users, especially when they first start, only need the handful of blocks listed above!

 Lift, Filter, and Pivot Criteria¶